ec-europa/europa-component-library/docs/Migrating-v4.md

 #### Using CSS variables

-CSS variables are provided for the semantic styles (mostly colors).
+CSS variables are provided for some styles values.
 You can find the full list of global CSS variables at the end of the file `src/themes/[your_theme]/_variables.scss`.

+Variables provided:

+- colors
+- spacing
+- typgraphy
+- shadow

 By default, these variables take values from the SASS variables.
 You can freely override them in a custom CSS file loaded after ECL one.